 Chase Ultimate Rewards® points can be transferred to a number of airline and hotel loyalty partners at a rate of 1 to 1.

-You can also redeem your points for statement credits, gift cards or products and services.
+You can also redeem your points for cash back, statement credits, gift cards or products and services.
+These options will often be less valuable than transferring your points to travel partners.

 Despite its hefty annual fee, the Chase Sapphire Reserve® offers generous rewards and benefits to both frequent and occasional travelers that can far outweigh the cost.
 From travel protections that could save you hundreds or even thousands of dollars in unplanned expenses to generous travel credits, cardholders stand to get a lot of value from the Chase Sapphire Reserve®.